Scenario: AVD — Enclave in Existing Tenant

 Entra Group

-Create the following group and place it in your existing Restricted Management AU alongside the other CA security groups.
+Create the following group and place it in your existing EID Restricted Management AU alongside the other CA security groups.

 | Group Name | Purpose |